Sandbach School: House System

-These Houses compete to win points each year which determines who will win the House Cup.
+There are currently four Houses at Sandbach School, which students are grouped into.
+A student's House can be determined by the colour of the crest on their tie.
+All houses at Sandbach School compete to win points each year, which determines who will win the House Cup.
 For a short period of time in the early 1980s, the school had six Houses.
 These were: Hall (Ward was renamed Hall during this period), Welles, Lea, Craig, Scott and Kent.